marcuswangweihow/FBDD/docking_4MZI/README.md

 - Charge was set to 0
 - M000 to P030 were selected corresponding to roughly 0–3 logP

+In total, 20 cells were selected with the interface.

 All files were set to be downloaded in sdf format via CURL method.

 The curl file returned was ZINC22-downloader-3D-sdf.tgz.curl.
 This file is available in this directory.
 The individual files will not be uploaded here as they will exceed the size limit of GitHub.